HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Related work

 \miniheading{3D Gaussians in robot perception} 3D Gaussians~\citep{kerbl20233d} have been used in a variety of robotics tasks including SLAM~\citep{matsuki2024gaussian,keetha2024splatam}, active mapping~\citep{jin2024gs,jin2025activegs,jiang2024multimodal}, and table-top manipulation~\citep{lu2024manigaussian, zheng2024gaussiangrasper}.
 These methods all build a dense 3D representation of the entire scene.
-Many methods also incorporate open-vocabulary semantic features in 3D Gaussian representations~\citep{zhou2024feature,shi2024language, zhang2025econsg,wilson2024modeling}.
-In contrast to previous robot perception approaches, we only model target objects of interest with 3D Gaussians, building a sparse 3D map.
-We adapt \citet{wilson2024modeling} to perform semantic classification and estimate the associated uncertainty in our sparse 3D Gaussian object map, which forms one layer of our scene representation.
+Many methods incorporate open-vocabulary semantic features in 3D Gaussian representations~\citep{zhou2024feature,shi2024language, zhang2025econsg,cen2025tackling}.
+In contrast to previous robot perception approaches, we only model target objects of interest with 3D Gaussians, building a sparse 3D map which requires significantly less momeory than a full scene representation.
+We adapt Wilson \etal~\cite{wilson2024modeling} to perform semantic classification and estimate the associated uncertainty in our sparse 3D Gaussian object map, which forms one layer of our scene representation.

 \miniheading{Language-grounded scene representations} Language-grounded scene representations can be dense or sparse.
 Dense open-vocabulary 3D scene representations map vision-language features which can be dynamically queried with language~\citep{rashid2023language,peng2023openscene,kerr2023lerf,conceptfusion,shi2024language,kobayashi2022decomposing}.
 However, these dense 3D representations are not necessarily effective or efficient for performing planning and control.
 For semantic navigation tasks, dense 2D language-grounded scene representations are more efficient and have been shown to be effective~\citep{huang2023visual,yokoyama2023vlfm,georgakis2021learning,georgakis2022cross}.
 For language specified manipulation tasks, instance level information about objects is important ~\citep{qian2024taskoriented,qian2024recasting,zhu2023learning,shi2024plug}.
 To enable mobile manipulation, 3D scene graphs build globally consistent maps of object centric representations needed for manipulation~\citep{gu2024conceptgraphs,honerkamp2024language,rosinol2020kimera,hughes2022hydra,maggio2024clio,chang2025ashita}.
 Our work builds on this direction in mobile manipulation by using object instance information to construct a sparse map of 3D Gaussians.
 In our work, we combine this information for manipulation in a hierarchical map with 2D value maps for semantic navigation.